-NON-DISCRIMINATION, AMERICANS WITH DISABILITIES ACT (ADA).
-AND PARTICIPATION INFORMATION
+NON-DISCRIMINATION, AMERICANS WITH DISABILITIES ACT (ADA), AND PARTICIPATION INFORMATION

-The Miami-Dade TPO has set a policy that assures that no person shall on the basis of race, color, national origin, sex, age, disability, family, or religious status, as provided by Title VI of the Civil Rights Act of 1964, the Civil Rights Restoration Act of 1987, and the Florida Civil Rights Act of 1992 be excluded from participation in, be denied the benefits of, or be otherwise subjected to discrimination or retaliation under any program or activity.
+The Miami-Dade TPO has set a policy that assures that no person shall on basis of race, color, national origin, sex, age, disability, family or religious status, as provided by Title VI of the Civil Rights Act of 1964, the Civil Rights Restoration Act of 1987, the Florida Civil Rights Act of 1992 and other nondiscrimination authorities be excluded from participation in, be denied the benefits of, or be otherwise subjected to discrimination or retaliation under any program or activity.

-It is the policy of Miami-Dade County to comply with all of the requirements of the Americans with Disabilities Act.
-To request this document in accessible format please call Elizabeth Rockwell at (305) 375-1881.
+It is the policy of the Miami-Dade TPO to comply with all of the requirements of the Americans with Disabilities Act (ADA).
+To request this document in accessible format please call Paul Chance at 305-375-1888.

-If you are interested in participating in the transportation planning process, please contact the Miami-Dade TPO at (305) 375-4507 or TPO@miamidadempo.org, or visit www.miamidadempo.org.
+If you are interested in participating in the transportation planning process, please contact the Miami-Dade TPO at 305-375-4507 or TPO@mdtpo.org, or visit miamidadetpo.org.